Sakib25800/learn-framer-university/docs/ARCHITECTURE.md

 learn.framer.university is deployed on [Fly](https://fly.io/).

-These files are Fly-specific; for deployment to Fly.

 - `fly.api.toml` - Fly config for production API
 - `fly.staging.api.toml` - Fly config for the staging API